jeremira/test_clicrdv/README.md

 ##### Example

-Imagine we have a calendar named _Dr Dupont_ which is open on the 01/11/2018 from **8 AM to 12 AM**.
+Imagine we have a calendar named _Dr Dupont_ which is open on the 01/11/2018 from **8 AM to 12 AM** and configured with an interval of 10 minutes.
 This calendar can do the interventions _massage_ (30 minutes) and _hair removal_ (40 minutes).
 Two people already booked an appointment for this calendar :
 - Toto booked a _massage_ at **9 AM**